Sireypich/Interactive-quiz/README.md

 3. Run the quiz by typing: python hogwarts_quiz.py and pressing Enter.

-4. Follow the on-screen instructions to answer the questions and find out your Hogwarts house.
+4. Follow the on-screen instructions to answer the questions and find out your Hogwarts house, your strengths, and your weaknesses.

 ## Customization